 Henna paste, made from grinding leaves of the henna tree, was initially used to cool the body.
 When it was discovered that the paste left a stain on the skin, henna art was born!
 Cleopatra, the Egyptian queen, was known to use henna to decorate her body.

 Henna art is used not only to decorate the body, but is also used for auspicious or celebratory events to bring good fortune.
 Historically, henna art is associated with romantic love and the ritual of marriage.
 The intricate floral and paisley designs often seen on the hands and feet of an Indian bride are a sign of good luck for the newlyweds.
 Henna art is usually practiced by women who teach others the art form—passing down recipes and designs from one generation to the next.

 At the World of Montgomery festival, the China area is decorated with beautiful lanterns hung from all sides of the tents.
 Stop by the China tent to learn how to make one!

 If you would like to write hello in Chinese, the greeting is Nǐ hǎo and the characters are below.

 Cascarones at World of Montgomery

-In the El Salvador tent, visitors at World of Montgomery will have the opportunity to see traditional Cascarones (Kas-Ka-ro-nez).
+Look for the Cascarones (Kas-Ka-ro-nez) at the El Salvador tent.
 These are beautifully colored eggs filled with confetti and small toys traditionally made to celebrate Easter.
 Easter confetti eggs are often broken over someone’s head as a symbol of good luck.
 The Cascarone or confetti egg tradition is said to have begun in Italy using hollowed eggshells filled with perfumed powder.
 The El Salvadoran tradition became popular in Mexico and spread to other countries in Latin America.